siddharthroy12/DSA-Notes/Readme.md

 You might think the Big O of this function is O(5) because there are five operations in this code.

-Which is correct but as the input grows the number of operations stays the same, it does not grow.
+This is correct but as the input grows the number of operations stays the same, it does not grow.

-So it's a linear time which when denote as O(1).
+So it's a linear time which when denoted as O(1).

-Let's look at a code where numeber of operation grows as the input:
+Let's look at a code where the numeber of operations grows as the input:

 ```js
 function getIndexOf(array, element) {